gravitational/workshop/docker.md

 ENTRYPOINT ["/hello.sh"]
 ```

-Notice how `ARG` have supplied the build argument and we have referred to it right away exposing it as environment variable right away
+Notice how `ARG` have supplied the build argument and we have referred to it right away, exposing it as environment variable right away.

 **Build layers and caching**

-Let's take a look at the new build image in `docker/cache` directory:
+Let's take a look at the new build image in the `docker/cache` directory:

 ```bash
 $ ls -l docker/cache/